tukasa0001/TownOfHost/README-EN.md

 When they first tries to make a kill, a target will be chosen.<br>
 Killing the indicated target will halve the next killcool.<br>
 If they kill someone who is not their target, they will still keep their kill rule.<br>

+### SidekickMadmate

+Team : Impostor<br>
+Decision : Crewmate<br>

+When Shapeshifters are Shapeshift, the nearest Crewmate will become a SidekickMadmate.<br>

+### Warlock

+Team : Impostor<br>
+Decision : ShapeShifter<br>

+When they did not shapeshift and they killed, they cursed the target.<br>
+Then, their shapesifting will kill someone.<br>

 ## Mode